 As a parent your child is one of the most important people in your life, and every parent wants the best for their child, including the best care when they are entrusted to others.
 Children, especially those that are very young, are often unable to protect and care for themselves, leaving them at the mercy of those that are watching over them.
 Thus, every child deserves a caregiver who will provide appropriate care and keep them safe.
 However, according to the fourth National Incidence Study of Child Abuse and Neglect, nearly 1,300,000 children have been the victims of abuse or neglect at the hands of a caregiver.

-If you believe your child has been the victim of abuse or neglect in a childcare environment, contact the Fort Lauderdale child injury lawyers of Winston Law Firm, at 984-475-9666 to speak with an experienced attorney about your situation.
+If you believe your child has been the victim of abuse or neglect in a childcare environment, contact the Fort Lauderdale child injury lawyers of [firm-name], at 984-475-9666 to speak with an experienced attorney about your situation.
 Our dedicated attorneys are committed to making sure that a person who has mistreated a child is held responsible for their actions and that you receive any compensation to which you may be entitled.